pavelkhalkov/IT-Academy-JS-finalProject/README.md

 3. run all tests > npm run test

-4. run one file: npx playwright test footer.spec.js - any test from the tests root can be selected
+4. run one file > npx playwright test footer.spec.js - any test from the tests root can be selected

 5. generate report > npx playwright show-report